BackdoorBench: A Comprehensive Benchmark of Backdoor Learning: Additional information of backdoor attack and defense algorithms

 \subsection{Descriptions of backdoor attack algorithms}

-In addition to the basic information in Table 1 of the main manuscript, here we describe the general idea of eight implemented backdoor attack algorithms in BackdoorBench, as follows. \begin{itemize} \item \textbf{BadNets} \cite{gu2019badnets}: It is the first work in backdoor learning, which simply inserts a small patch with fixed pattern and location to replace the original pixels in the clean image to obtain a poisoned image. \item \textbf{Blended} \cite{chen2017targeted}: It extends BadNets by encouraging the invisibility of the trigger through alpha blending. \item \textbf{Label consistent (LC)} \cite{clean-label-2018}: It only perturbs clean samples of the target class, while their labels are not changed.
-It firstly breaks the information of the main object in the clean sample through adversarial attacking, then inserts a trigger into the attacked sample to obtain a poisoned sample. \item \textbf{SIG} \cite{tran2018spectral}: It adopted a sinusoidal signal as the trigger to perturb the clean images of the target class, while not changing their labels, such that achieving the label consistent backdoor attack. \item \textbf{Low frequency attack (LF)} \cite{zeng2021rethinking} : It is built upon an analysis that the triggers in many backdoor attacks bring in high-frequency artifacts, which are easily detectable.
-Inspired by this analysis, LF developed a smooth trigger by filtering high-frequency artifacts from a universal adversarial perturbation. \item \textbf{Sample-specific backdoor attack (SSBA)} \cite{ssba}: It utilizes an auto-encoder to fuse a trigger (\eg, a string) into clean samples to obtain poisoned samples.
-The residual between the poisoned and the clean sample varies for different clean images, \ie, sample-specific. \item \textbf{Input-aware dynamic backdoor attack (Input-aware)} \cite{nguyen2020input}: It is a training-controllable attack by simultaneously learning the model parameters and a trigger generator.
-When testing, the learned trigger generator generate one unique trigger for each clean testing sample. \item \textbf{Warping-based poisoned networks (WaNet)} \cite{nguyen2021wanet}: It is also a training-controllable attack.
+In addition to the basic information in Table 1 of the main manuscript, here we describe the general idea of eight implemented backdoor attack algorithms in BackdoorBench, as follows. \begin{itemize}[leftmargin=10pt] \item \textbf{BadNets} \cite{gu2019badnets}: It was the first work in backdoor learning, which simply inserted a small patch with fixed pattern and location to replace the original pixels in the clean image to obtain a poisoned image. \item \textbf{Blended} \cite{chen2017targeted}: It extended BadNets by encouraging the invisibility of the trigger through alpha blending. \item \textbf{Label consistent (LC)} \cite{clean-label-2018}: It generated a poisoned image using adversarial attack, by enforcing it to be close to the clean target image in the original RGB space, and close to the clean source image patched with a trigger in the feature space of a pre-trained clean model.
+Since the poisoned image is labeled as the target class, the mapping from the trigger to the target class could be learned. \item \textbf{SIG} \cite{SIG}: It adopted a sinusoidal signal as the trigger to perturb the clean images of the target class, while not changing their labels, such that achieving the label consistent backdoor attack. \item \textbf{Low frequency attack (LF)} \cite{zeng2021rethinking} : It was built upon an analysis that the triggers in many backdoor attacks bring in high-frequency artifacts, which are easily detectable.
+Inspired by this analysis, LF developed a smooth trigger by filtering high-frequency artifacts from a universal adversarial perturbation. \item \textbf{Sample-specific backdoor attack (SSBA)} \cite{ssba}: It utilized an auto-encoder to fuse a trigger (\eg, a string) into clean samples to obtain poisoned samples.
+The residual between the poisoned and the clean sample varied for different clean images, \ie, sample-specific. \item \textbf{Input-aware dynamic backdoor attack (Input-aware)} \cite{nguyen2020input}: It was a training-controllable attack by simultaneously learning the model parameters and a trigger generator.
+When testing, the learned trigger generator generated one unique trigger for each clean testing sample. \item \textbf{Warping-based poisoned networks (WaNet)} \cite{nguyen2021wanet}: It was also a training-controllable attack.
 A fixed warping function is adopted to slightly distort the clean sample to construct the poisoned sample.
-The attacker further controls the training process to ensure that only the adopted fixed warping function can activate the backdoor. \end{itemize}
+The attacker further controlled the training process to ensure that only the adopted fixed warping function can activate the backdoor. \end{itemize}